danielh-hong/hackthenorth2024/README.md

 # LureLore (2024 HTN Finalist)
 ### Link to Finalist presentation (1:20:00): https://www.youtube.com/live/I5dP9mbnx4M

+## TLDR:
+Caught a fish?
+Take a snap.
+Our AI-powered app identifies the catch, keeps track of stats, and puts that fish in your 3d, virtual aquarium which you can interact with.
+It's a wholesome way for fishing enthusiasts to reminisnce upon the 'good old days' years into the future.
+Also, click on any fish in the aquarium, and see all those fishes stats, including date caught, location caught, and a funny joke making ever the more memorable.

+Depending on the fish caught, also reel in achievements.
+Keep track of your first fish caught, your first tropical fish caught, or your first 20+ pound fish!
+The cherry on top?
+See on the map where other fish are caught around the world, so that the one fish you've always wanted might just be your next catch.

+But remember, Lure lore isn't just about catching fish -- its's about catching lifelong memories.

 ## Description

-LureLore is an innovative application designed to enhance the fishing experience by turning each catch into a rich, interactive memory.
+LureLore is an app made to enhance the fishing experience by turning each catch into a rich, interactive memory.
 Using AI technology, it transforms simple fish photos into comprehensive records complete with species identification, rarity ratings, and AI-generated stories.

-## Problem Statement
+## What's the opportunity?

 Many fishing enthusiasts struggle to keep track of their catches in a meaningful way, often relying on basic photos that fail to capture the full experience.
 LureLore solves this by transforming each catch into a rich, interactive memory complete with AI-generated stories, rarity ratings, and a virtual aquarium, turning fleeting moments into lasting, shareable experiences.